 This toasted quinoa and kale salad recipe is adapted from Jamie Oliver's warm winter salad.
 The bright citrus is refreshing, and much needed, in the dead of winter, and it successfully offsets the weeks of gingerbread, cinnamon rolls and rich roasted meats that have come before it.
 Though most salads conjure up an image of hunger an hour after eating, this one is surprisingly filling with the hearty kale, quinoa and nuts.
 For the quinoa, I used my favorite technique of deeply toasting the quinoa, and stirring while cooking (I know!), that I learned from Cook's Illustrated.
 This approach, combined with slightly less water, produces a perfectly fluffy and nutty quinoa.
 This salad is best served immediately after tossing with the dressing, but because kale is so sturdy, it can last several hours before eating without too much wilting, and even makes great leftovers the next day.
 Enjoy!

-toasted quinoa and kale salad with orange tahini dressing
+toasted quinoa and kale salad with lemon tahini dressing

 serves 4 | recipe very loosely adapted from jamie oliver